 For the SMM simulation:

 Remember both simulations had the same starting conditions: all individuals were homozygous for the ‘middle allele’, in this case allele 6.
 The chance for these alleles to mutate is equal in both simulations.
 However, how these alleles mutate is different.
 In the K-Allele Model, an allele has the same probability to mutate into any other allele (with 10 other alleles, the probability for each allele is therefore 1/10th).
-The result is that all alleles, except for the starting allele 6, have the same likelihood to come into being, and indeed after a 1000 generations all alleles are present in more-or-less similar proportions.
+The result is that all alleles have the same likelihood to come into being, and indeed after a 1000 generations all alleles are present in more-or-less similar proportions.
 After 4000 generations, allele 6 is not even the most prevalent anymore; a more-or-less uniform distribution of alleles has arisen.

 In the Single Step Mutation model, when an allele mutates, it can only mutate one up, or one down.
 The chance for a new allele to appear is therefore not equal for all alleles!
 In the first generation, only alleles 5 and 7 could possibly come into being, all other alleles have a probability of null to appear.
 It will take at least five generations for allele 1 to even be possible to appear.
 Moreover, alleles 1 and 11 have ‘edge effects’.
 They can only mutate back to alleles 2 and 10 respectively.
 This makes that the middle allele will always be one of the more frequent alleles in the simulation.